MolecularAI/GraphINVENT/tutorials/2_using_a_new_dataset.md

 See [3_visualizing_molecules](./3_visualizing_molecules.md) for examples on how to draw grids of molecules.

 ### A note about hyperparameters
-If you've reached this part of the tutorial, you should have a good idea of how to train models on custom datasets.
+If you've reached this part of the tutorial, you now have a good idea of how to train GraphINVENT models on custom datasets.
 Nonetheless, as hinted above, some hyperparameters are highly dependent on the dataset used, and you may have to do some hyperparameter tuning to obtain the best performance using your specific dataset.
-In particular, parameters related to the learning rate decay are sensitive to the dataset, so a bit of experimentation here is recommended when changing datasets as these parameters can make a difference between an "okay" model and a well-trained model.
+In particular, parameters related to the learning rate decay are sensitive to the dataset, so a bit of experimentation here is recommended when using a new dataset as these parameters can make a difference between an "okay" model and a well-trained model.
 These parameters are:

 * *init_lr*
 * *min_rel_lr*
 * *lrdf*
 * *lrdi*

 If any parameters are not specified in the submission script, the program will use the default values from [../graphinvent/parameters/defaults.py](../graphinvent/parameters/defaults.py).
 Have a look there if you want to learn more about any additional hyperparameters that may not have been discussed in this tutorial.
-Note that not all parameters defined in *./graphinvent/parameters/defaults.py* are model-related hyperparameters; many are simply practical parameters and settings, such as the path to the datasets being studied.
+Note that not all parameters defined in *../graphinvent/parameters/defaults.py* are model-related hyperparameters; many are simply practical parameters and settings, such as the path to the datasets being studied.

 ### Summary
 Hopefully you are now able to train models on custom datasets using GraphINVENT.
 If anything is unclear in this tutorial, or if you have any questions that have not been addressed by this guide, feel free to contact the authors for assistance.
+Note that a lot of useful information centered about hyperparameter tuning is available in our [technical note](https://chemrxiv.org/articles/preprint/Practical_Notes_on_Building_Molecular_Graph_Generative_Models/12888383/1).

 We look forward to seeing the molecules you've generated using GraphINVENT.